akauppi/firebase-jest-testing/package/Writing tests.md

 ```
 describe("'/invites' rules", () => {
-  let unauth_invitesC, auth_invitesC, abc_invitesC, def_invitesC;
+  let unauth_invitesC, abc_invitesC, def_invitesC;

   beforeAll( () => {
     const coll = collection('invites');

     unauth_invitesC = coll.as(null);
-    auth_invitesC = coll.as('_');
-    abc_invitesC = coll.as('abc');
+    abc_invitesC = coll.as({ uid: 'abc' });
-    def_invitesC = coll.as('def');
+    def_invitesC = coll.as({ uid: 'def' });
   });

   ...
 ```

-This code prepares four variants of the same collection: one unauthenticated, and three with varying users supposed to have signed in.
+This code prepares variants of the same collection: one unauthenticated, and two with varying users supposed to have signed in.
 These can then be used throughout the tests, to check who has access.

 >Note: the now taken order of *collection first* is simply an API decision.
-This style seems to match practical use cases (like above) better than the reverse, since there's normally one collection but multiple users, per a test suite.
-We can offer more choices in the future, if use cases warrant the need.
+This style seems to match practical use cases better than the reverse, since there's normally one collection but multiple users, per a test suite.
+More choices can be offered in the future, if use cases warrant the need for them.

-You can now use the provided `CollectionReference`-like handles in the normal Firebase fashion:
+You can use the provided `CollectionReference`-like handles in the normal Firebase fashion:

 ```
 expect( unauth_invitesC.get() ).toDeny()